TalkativeDiv/hono-blog-app/README.md

-# Hono Blog API
+# Hono Blog App

-> A Basic API for a blog app (like Medium, Dev.to, Hashnode, etc.) built with Hono, Bun and Cloudflare Workers.
+> A Basic App for a blog app (like Medium, Dev.to, Hashnode, etc.) built with Hono, Bun and Cloudflare Workers.

 ## Features